Originally posted on September 15, 2014

-Have you signed up to attend the People’s Climate March this coming weekend?
+Have you signed up to attend the People’s Climate March?
 The main march is patterned after the March on Washington, and will take place in New York City this Sunday, September 21, 2014, and smaller events are taking place in other cities across the world and the United States for those who can’t make it to NYC.

 Here is a blurb from the People’s Climate March‘s latest press release: